kubedb/docs/docs/guides/kafka/reconfigure/kafka-topology.md

 - `spec.databaseRef.name` specifies that we are reconfiguring `kafka-prod` database.
 - `spec.type` specifies that we are performing `Reconfigure` on our database.
-- `spec.configSecret.name` specifies the name of the new secret.
+- `spec.configuration.configSecret.name` specifies the name of the new secret.

 Let's create the `KafkaOpsRequest` CR we have shown above,